Best Resume Format in 2021 - PDF vs Word Resume

 3) Modern by Novorésumé

 Modern is an exciting and pleasant template.
 It has square brackets, a lot of bulleted points and infographics, and it highlights your skills with a strong green color.
-You can add a picture in the header as well as the languages you speak.
+You can include a picture in the resume header as well as the languages you speak.

 It’s an awesome choice if you’re looking for a job in a competitive industry because your resume will definitely stand out from the rest.